andrasna/_s/README.md

 _wpstarter
 ===

-Hi.
 This is a WordPress starter theme based on _s (underscores), using Tachyons (functional CSS).
 As of this point, the project is experimental.

 ---------------